michaelsevilla/pdsw15/docs/sc-rebuttal.md

 Typos:
 - objective clause

-1) How specific to CephFS are the results?
+> 1. How specific to CephFS are the results?

+general quetion 2

-2) Is the complexity and poor behavior arguments AGAINST the use of dynamic subtree partitioning?
+> 2. Is the complexity and poor behavior arguments AGAINST the use of dynamic subtree partitioning?

+Yes, but Mantle's flexibility is appealing and warrants exploration.
+In future versions of the paper, we will rename Section 3 "Dynamic Subtree Paritioning Challenges".

-3) Why did you choose the creates, one of the worst workloads?
+> 3. Why did you choose creates, one of the worst workloads?

+general question 1

-4) What are the advantages of Mantle over a sharded key value store?
+> 4. What are the advantages of Mantle over a sharded key value store?

+The flexibility to explore the benefits of locality (see 5) vs. hashing.

-5) What are the benevits of locality?
+> 5. What are the benefits of locality?

-- combat his critique of reducing requests, lowering communication, memory pressure
+- reducing requests: figure 3
+- lowering communication: ??
+- memory pressure: caching inodes
+TODO:

-6) What is the basic client-server metadata protocols?
+> 6 What is the basic client-server metadata protocols?
 - e.g., why does a single client run 18% slower on 2 MDSs

+TODO:

 7) How do you know that the load is saturating the system?
 How does the system scale?

+Our experiments
 - is there problems with many MDSs and cold files (collective memory of MDSs)?
 - the scalability story is not strong
-    - we show that you don`t need x MDSs to do a job that doesn`t require it
+    - we show that you do not need x MDSs to do a job that doesn't require it
 - many many more questions

 8) Why do we compare against running a single client running a single make?

+We agree that 1 client compiling with 1 MDS isn't interesting, but the point of Figure 9 is that Mantle can spread metadata across the MDSs in different ways.
+The interesting result is 3 clients don't saturate the system enough to make distribution worthwhile and that 5 clients with 3 MDSs is just as efficient as 4 or 5 clients.

 9) What are the details of the metadata protocols and is there a cost model of MDS operations?

+TODO:

 10) How does the MDS forward work?
 Why is there so much overhead?

+Forwards happen when a client requests metadata that the MDS doesn't have.
+The MDS forwards the request to the correct MDS and the client updates its cache so that it will contact the correct MDS in the future.
+If the subtrees are partitioned poorly across the MDS nodes (e.g., the root inode is on MDS1 and the rest are on MDS2), then path traversals incurr many forwards.

-11) Why does reproducibility prevent us from using error bards?
+11) Why does reproducibility prevent us from using error bars?

+You are correct, this will make our story stronger.
+We will add error bars in future revisions.

-12) What about control (such as, I don`t want that load) or feedback loop?
+12) What about control (such as, I don't want that load) or feedback loop?

+general question 2 (also future work)

 13) Figure 7: difference between fill and spill and spill evenly